 When plate move together we say that are converging, and so these are Convergent Plate Boundaries.
 How the plates interact very much depends on the type of crust at the boundary.

-The slab of oceanic crust gets pushed into the underlying mantle and eventually remelts.
+The slab of oceanic plate gets pushed into the underlying mantle and eventually remelts.

 The Aleutian Trench is a subduction plate boundary where the Pacific Plate if being forced under the North American Plate.
 (Black dots and circles are earthquakes, red triangles are volcanoes)